Arts & Music

 - Ingeborg Till, Cornerstone Leadership Team

 Youth & Children

 Helping children to grow in their faith is a duty and a joy for us.
 Our dedicated youth and children’s team love to introduce young people to Jesus and inspire them to serve Him.
 WEC Camps are a high point of the year for hundreds of children and teenagers, combining fun, friends, a seaside location and clear christian teaching.
-Campers are spurred on to live for Jesus, and some have gone on to take steps into cross-cultural mission.
-The youth and children’s team also produce resources to help churches introduce their young people to mission.
-WEC takes seriously the importance of caring for whole families in mission, so we have an extensive support programme for the children of missionaries.
+Campers are spurred on to live for Jesus, and some have gone on to take steps into cross-cultural ministry.
+The youth and children’s team also produce resources to help churches introduce their young people to church-planting around the world.
+WEC takes seriously the importance of caring for whole families as they seek to bless the nations, so we have an extensive support programme for the children of missionaries.

 - Key people & relationships

 - Paul Round, Youth and Camps Team Leader

 We care passionately about reaching people unreached by the gospel, even in the most inaccessible of places.
 But visa requirements and the prevailing culture in some nations mean that many of our workers have to think laterally about how to achieve this.
 The answer is to be salt and light in the world through business, using sustainable businesses with Kingdom values to transform people and communities.
 Workers in this position aim to run thriving businesses, but also to be intentional about communicating God’s love in word and action, addressing the needs of local people.
 A business of this kind can be an ideal way to form relationships with influential people, to demonstrate integrity and godliness, and to share the good news of Jesus.